- 2

 The all-important chocolate

-A chocolate mousse is really just a vehicle for the decadence of good, complex and deeply flavorful dark chocolate.
-Choose the best you can and allow its flavor to shine in this dessert.
+A chocolate mousse is really just a vehicle for the decadence of good, complex and deeply flavourful dark chocolate.
+Choose the best you can and allow its flavour to shine in this dessert.

 You can melt your chocolate in a variety of ways.
 Some chefs swear by using a microwave to melt their chocolate.